ckmahoney/raudio/README.md

 As Monic Theory is a superset of MIDI, Raudio is also capable rendering any MIDI composition.

-As of today this application does not accept MIDI as input.
+As of today (May 25 2024) this application only accepts Monic playbooks as input.
+(See [test-tin-pan-score.json](test-tin-pan-score.json)).

+It does not accept MIDI as input.
 It does support inline MIDI, so it *could* accept MIDI as input if that is important to you.

-# Scope

 This project has a few goals.
 It also has some explicit no-gos of conventional audio tasks.

+The tl;dr is,

+Monics only!!!

 ## Goals

 The Primary Objective is to have a synthesizer that creates dynamic harmonic content for any musical context.

-The Supplementary objective is to provide a high level API for describing sound as a small (manageable) set of input parameters.
+The supplementary objective is to provide a high level API for describing sound as a small (manageable) set of input parameters.

+As a list,

   - Provide a high level API for creating and modulating sound in the frequency domain
-  - Provide a secure and safe environment for rendering audio files
+  - Provide a secure and predictable environment for rendering audio files
     - By definition, aliasing is not possible (haha bye FM synthesis)
   - Enable arbitrary fidelity for any sample rate
   - Provide support for time domain signal **analysis** (but not modulation)